 Ashdown Psychology Services was founded by Dr Emma Stevens.

 Dr Emma Stevens is a Clinical Psychologist, registered with the Health and Care Professions Council and Chartered with the British Psychological Society.
-Emma works in an integrative way, drawing on ideas from a range of psychological models including; Cognitive Behavioural Therapy (CBT), Systemic and Psychodynamic.
+Emma works in an integrative way, drawing on a range of psychological models including; Cognitive Behavioural Therapy (CBT), Systemic, Psychodynamic and Eye Movement Desensitisation and Reprocessing (EMDR).
 Emma has a particular interest in Attachment Theory.

 Emma has over ten years extensive experience working in both the NHS and private healthcare sector.
-She currently works as a Highly Specialist Clinical Psychologist, leading a psychology team within the NHS, specialising in working with adults with Learning Disabilities.
+She currently works as a Principal Clinical Psychologist, leading a psychology team within the NHS, specialising in working with adults with Learning Disabilities.

 Emma works as an Associate Consultant with the British Institute of Learning Disabilities; delivering training nationally on the subjects of Positive Behaviour Support and trauma.

-Emma is currently completing her training in Eye Movement Desensitisation and Reprocessing (EMDR) and is able to offer EMDR therapy under specialist supervision.
+Emma is trained in delivering Eye Movement Desensitisation and Reprocessing (EMDR) and is currently working towards accreditation under specialist supervision.

 BSc in Psychology